flamingquaks/promptrek/gh-pages/user-guide/advanced-features.md

 CLI overrides have the highest precedence and will override both local variables and prompt file variables.

-## Combining Features with v3.0
+## Combining Features with Schema v3.0+

-In v3.0, you can combine variable substitution with multiple documents:
+In schema v3.0 and later, you can combine variable substitution with multiple documents:

 {% raw %}
 ```yaml